SovereignCloudStack/standards/Standards/scs-XXXX-vN-kaas_load_balancers.md

     - In the reference implementation: Enabling the health check mechanism to avoid constant connectivity problems
 1. Option "Partial support; Support opt-in IP preservation at a higher level"
     - DO require SCS compliant clouds to work with `externalTrafficPolicy: Local`.
-    - DO require them to let the user opt-in to preserve the client IP using the PROXY protocol, HTTP `Forwarded` headers or other means
+    - DO require them to let the user opt-in to preserve the client IP using the proxy protocol, HTTP `Forwarded` headers or other means
     - Do NOT require them to preserve the client IP at network level.
     - In the reference implementation: Enabling the health check mechanism to avoid constant connectivity problems
 1. Option "Full support"